Best 6 ways how to use a home equity line of credit wisely

 The bottom line

 A home equity line allows you to tap into the investment you've made in your home, making it a great tool for people who may not have a lot of income but who have been diligent about keeping up with their mortgage payments.
-While you'll still pay interest on the money you borrow against your house, low-interest rates make it a valuable option for funding investments in your future.
+While you'll still pay interest on the money you borrow against your house, low-interest rates make it a valuable option for funding investments in your future and improving your quality of life.